-Neck Doctors: Specialty-trained neck doctors have a deep knowledge of the causes of neck pain, such as degenerative disc disease.
+Neck Doctors: Specialty-trained neck doctors have a deep knowledge of the causes of neck pain, such as degenerative disk disease.
 Neck doctors also know how to deal with neck injuries that are caused by wear and tear as well as neck pain from diseases associated with inflammation that gradually increases over time, such as osteoarthritis.
 A specialty-trained neck doctor can help patients experiencing any of these types of neck pain find a treatment option that is right for them.

 Know When It’s Time to Get Help

 If you are experiencing any of the types of pain described below—especially if you have been experiencing it for more than a few days—schedule an appointment with a neck specialist or doctor who specializes in treating back- or spine-related pain: